 In the next quarter century, our mission is to protect an additional one million acres of the state's most significant lands.
 In the face of growing development pressures, we believe the need to preserve the landscapes that shape New Hampshire's quality of life has never been greater.
 To achieve our mission, we are partnering with individuals and organizations with these goals in mind:

-- Conserve up to 25 percent of open space in each community
+- Conserve at least 25 percent of open space in each community

 - Protect sustainably-managed forests to support our forest-based economy